NFCC Public Art Projects

 This piece located outside the Morris G. Steen Jr. Science Learning Center creatively combines art and science.
 NFCC Art Instructor Mark Dickson created the metal sculpture as a base for NFCC’s functioning radio telescope and NFCC Science Instructor Dr. Guenter Maresch played a key role in developing this unique project.
 This project was a great collaboration between the NFCC Art Department and NFCC Science Department.

 2014 PUBLIC ART INSTALLMENT | THE TRUMPETING FLOWER

 The newest addition to NFCC’s

-For more information about NFCC's Public Art Programs contact NFCC Art Instructor, Lisa Thompson, at
+For more information about NFCC's Public Art Program, contact NFCC Art Instructor Lisa Thompson at